-Welcome to our Growth Mindset page.
-The page aims to give information about the growth mindset approach and how we use it to support the positive learning values we hold and demonstrate.
+Welcome to our growth mindset page.
+Having a growth mindset is one of the key drivers of our broad and balanced curriculum (along with mastery and challenge) and this page aims to give information about the approach and how we use it to support the positive learning values we hold and demonstrate.
 Growth mindset is at its best when all members of the school community – pupils, parents, all staff, governors and other stakeholders – champion the approach.
 In this way, we work together so that all pupils of Hadleigh Junior School achieve and progress well and have a happy and fulfilling time.

 What is a growth mindset?

 The term ‘growth mindset’ refers to a way of thinking, learning and facing challenge.
 Those with a growth mindset believe that personal traits, like intelligence and talent, are not fixed but can change and improve.
 Change can be made through perseverance, practice and effort.
 Those with a growth mindset are willing to listen to and act on feedback about tasks they have completed.
 They are happy to make mistakes and share them with others, believing that we learn through our mistakes because this improves things for next time.
 A person with a growth mindset is willing to persevere and push themselves, sometimes outside of their comfort zone.

 In this way, fixed mindset statements like these:

 Much research has taken place over the last twenty years or so to support growth mindset thinking by many different scientists.
 Perhaps one of the most well-known is Carol Dweck.
 There is much literature to be found on her theories and supporting research, as well as that of other key people.
 Some of these are included in our further reference list below.